I thought I would do a post on the history of people who have most influenced me on fitness.

 Dave Scott and Mark Allen

-When I was in high school, I recall seeing the Ironman on TV.
+In high school, I recall seeing the Ironman on TV.
 It was the era where Dave Scott and Mark Allen were tops in the field.
 I didn’t have an interest in team sports and I liked to run, so this event captured my interest.
 They inspired me to run more.

-By the time I got to college, I knew I wanted to get into marathon running and eventually triathlons.
+When I got to college, I knew I wanted to get into marathon running and eventually triathlons.
 I documented that journey in the post The Runner 1989-1995.

 Unlike the mentors below, I didn’t learn much from Scott and Allen, other than what is humanly possible to accomplish as an endurance athlete.